wordjelly/mongoid-versioned-atomic/README.md

 instance.versioned_create(query={},log=false)
 ```

+Three attributes(not fields) are set on the returned document
+They are taken from the WriteResult(http://www.rubydoc.info/gems/mongo/Mongo/Operation/Write/Update/Result)
+matched_count, modified_count, upserted_id

 The default query is empty.
 Inside the method, the id of the instance is added to the query, and the query becomes: